 I decided to become a programmer after a funny case in the same 2005: one day, I accidentally deleted the PS/2 port driver (there was no USB in my PC) from my Windows XP system (i8042prt.sys).
 As a result, the keyboard and mouse no more worked (it means that I couldn’t do anything with them).
 Rebooting didn’t help, there was no internet (very small amount of people in my area had it that time), no USB, no OS install disc, no PC service, no system restore (and no experience).
 But I had the CD-ROM.
 Because I was afraid, what my parents will say, it took 1 day to learn CMD shell commands without any material (by the pure trial-and-error method, using help command on my friend’s machine), how CD autorun works (had few CDs with autorun), burn the CD on another machine with a .bat file to copy driver file (taken from another machine) from the disc to the correct system directory automatically after inserting the disc to the CD-ROM.
 Too complicated for such an easy case?
 Maybe, but it was strange times… Now such a problem could be solved in a few minutes, in several ways.

 Anyway, in the next years, I finished High School (with mathematical specialization) and knew several languages (Delphi, Turbo Pascal).
 I also liked the hardware stuff and was a big fan of any kind of PC-related hardware.
-Must admit that I very loved to learn – also like history (particularly ancient civilizations, US/EU history), biology, mathematics, psychology – but programming I like more:)
+Must admit that I very loved to learn – also like history (particularly ancient civilizations, US/EU history), biology, mathematics, psychology – tried to consume as much data as possible.

 My favorite things to do (not related to the IT):

-I like to read books (have mini-library), spend the time with the family and friends, traveling, getting involved in charitable activities, collecting (both physical and digital things), playing table tennis, watching TV-series.
+I like to read books (have mini-library), spend time with family and friends, traveling, getting involved in charitable activities, collecting (both physical and digital things), playing table tennis, watching TV-series.